2026 European Women's Handball Championship bidding process: Romania and Slovakia

-After starting off as a solo bid, Romania teamed up with Slovakia for a joint bid.
+After starting off as a solo bid, Romania teamed up with Slovakia for a joint bid after negociations with the Slovaks went successfully.
 Prior, it was rumoured that Romania would be given the hosting rights automatically, although this never materialised.
 The final weekend would be in Cluj-Napoca.

 However, shortly after they announced proposed facilities, the EHF told Romania that the arenas in Pitești and Bistrita were too small and did not meet the requirements.
 While at the same time, the EHF reacted favourably to adding the Oradea Arena in Oradea instead.

 Another issue aroused when the arena in Bucharest was considered too old and did not meet requirements.